Efficient End-to-end Language Model Fine-tuning on Graphs: Methodology

+Furthermore, to address propagation redundancy issue, we use $\vX_L^{k-1}$ from the previous training iteration $k-1$ as the initial embedding for the current iteration $k$ since features have been propagated over the graph many times in previous iterations and node embeddings in the GNN layers do not change significantly across iterations, as discussed in Section \ref{sec:redundancy}.
+In other words, as we know the choice of the initial point affects the convergence, $\vX_L^{k-1}$ serves as a more favorable initialization for the fixed point solver due to its proximity to the fixed point and stability across training iterations.
+By doing this, only a very few feature aggregation layers (i.e. iteration steps) are required to approximate the fixed-point solution $\vX_*$ in Eq. (\ref{eq:fixed_point}).
+Then in Algorithm \ref{alg}, the forward propagation can be formulated as:

 where $l$ and $k$ denote the index of layers and training iterations, respectively.
-The propagation starts from the aggregated feature $\vX_L^{k-1}$ from the previous iterations, which reduces propagation cost.
-The backward propagation works as follows:
+The backward propagation can be directly calculated based on the fix-point Eq.(\ref{eq:fixed_point}) by taking derivatives and approximating the matrix inversion iteratively:

-where $\vG_0^k$ provides an approximation for gradient $\frac{\partial \cL}{\partial \vX_0^k}$.
-Similarly, the backward propagation starts from the gradient in previous iterations $\vG_0^{k-1}$.
-Finally, the gradient of target nodes can be retrieved from $\vG_0^k$ and used for further back-propagation in the LLM $f(\vT_1, \Theta^k)$.
-After the end-to-end fine-tuning, we can utilize the tuned LLM to generate feature embedding, which serves as the initial embedding for any downstream GNNs.
+where $G_{L} = \frac{\partial \cL}{\partial \vX_L} ~~ \approx \frac{\partial \cL}{\partial \vX_*} $.
+Please refer Appendix \ref{proof} for detailed proof.
+Similarly, the backward propagation starts from the gradient in previous iterations $\vG_0^{k-1}$, which serves as a better initialization.
+Finally, the gradient of target nodes can be retrieved from $\vG_0^k$ and used for further back-propagation in the LM $f(\vT_1, \Theta^k)$.
+After the end-to-end fine-tuning, we can utilize the fine-tuned LM to generate feature embedding, which serves as the initial embedding for any downstream GNNs and graph learning tasks.